kushagra67414/Azure_Cloud/README.md

 ## Day-4
-hands-on: architecting an application on azure....
+hands-on: Creating a virtual machine and hosting a webpage on a server.